Online Learning: A Modern Introduction Using Convex Optimization: Online Learning with Convex Differentiable Losses

 How to recognize a convex function?
-In the most general case, you have to rely on the definition.
-However, most of the time we will recognize them as composed by operations that preserve the convexity.
-For example: \begin{itemize} \item $f$ and $g$ convex, then the linear combination with non-negative weights is also convex. \item The composition with an affine transformation preserves the convexity. \item Pointwise supremum of convex functions is convex. \end{itemize} The proofs are left as exercises.
+In the most general case, you have to rely on its definition.
+However, most of the time, we will recognize them as being obtained by operations that preserve convexity.
+For example: \begin{itemize} \item If $f$ and $g$ are convex, then their linear combination with non-negative weights is also convex. \item The composition with an affine transformation preserves the convexity. \item If $f:\R^d \to \R$ and $g:\R \to \R$ are convex functions and $g$ is non-decreasing, then $h(\bx) = g ( f ( \bx ) )$ is convex. \item The pointwise supremum of convex functions is convex. \end{itemize} The proofs are left as exercises.